JoinCODED/DEMO-Express-Middleware/README.md

 next({status: 404, message: "Cookie Not Found"});
 ```

+### this part comes after the first middleware task
 **Fetch cookie**
 1. lets stop the redundent code by adding a fetchCookie function in the contoller
 ```javascript